 To shed some more light on the same, we bring you an honest account of a woman and how her supportive husband became her best friend who helped her get through all her challenges.
 If you’ve always wondered how to be emotionally supportive in a relationship, read ahead and find out.

 When My Once Reluctant Husband Became My Biggest Supporter

-It’s difficult to break out of a mold one has grown up loving.
+It’s difficult to break out of the mold one has grown up loving.
 My husband was comparatively cooperative initially, but he was not used to seeing women work.
 When the principal wanted to give me more responsibilities, it put a strain on our relationship.
-Then I got pregnant, and my aspirations went on the back burner.
+Then I got pregnant and so my aspirations went on the back burner.

-I had to choose between a baby and a career, It was not a sacrifice.
+I had to choose between a baby and a career, and I chose to have kids.
+Don’t get me wrong, it was not a sacrifice.
 My two sons were my life and nothing else mattered.
 My family was my very own universe.
 But just like our bigger cosmos, this one too needed expanding.

 I now wanted to find more purpose in my being.
 As I’ve always been the kind to give back to society, I couldn’t just sit at home and let my days go to waste.
-I now had to pick between being a full-time mother or having a career.
+I now had to choose between being a full-time mother or having a career.
 Supporting your partner had always been the pinnacle of marriage for me, but I wasn’t too sure if my otherwise supportive partner would wholeheartedly encourage me to make a career.

 How I found a new purpose in life